We supply PEG 400 in 1L, 5L and 25L containers, with discounts available for bulk orders.

 Applications are endless:

 Cosmetics and personal hygiene products

 Pharmaceuticals, such as laxatives, tablet excipients and suppository bases

 We are very proud of our friendly service.
 If you need help, a member of staff will be glad to help before, during and after your order to ensure our product meets your expectations.
 We offer a wide range of products, from specialist test kits to pharmaceutical chemicals.
 Check out our website or contact us for further information.

-ReAgent is one of the leading chemical suppliers in the UK.
+ReAgent is one of the leading chemical manufacturers and suppliers in the UK.
 With over 40 years' experience, and accreditations to a wealth of ISO Standards, we manufacture and supply high-quality polyethylene glycol (PEG) in a range of batch sizes and concentrations.
 Buy online and choose from PEG 300, PEG 400 and even PEG 400 with discounts available on bulk orders.

 All of our products are 100% quality guaranteed and delivered to your business with ADR licensed couriers.
 If you would like more information on what ReAgent can do for your business, contact us today and speak with a member of our expert team.

 ReAgent sells polyethylene glycol in containers of 25 litres up to a container of 205 litres.
 Precautions must be taken at all times when handling chemicals.
 For more information, please refer to our MSDS page.

 Polyethylene glycol (PEG) is a polyether compound and refers to a polymer of ethylene oxide.
 Depending on the molecular weight of the substance, polyethylene glycol can be known as either polyglycol, polyoxyethylene (POE) or polyethylene oxide (PEO).